 A prototype rapid intensification index will be run in near real time to demonstrate a decision aid using proxy GLM data.
-The lightning data will be from the World Wide Lightning Location Network (WWLLN) feed that is already established at CIRA through a commercial data purchase by the GPO.
+The lightning data will be from the WWLLN feed that is already established at CIRA through a commercial data purchase by the GPO.
 The product will also use input from other sources, including GOES imagery and NCEP model fields.
 This product represents an application of one of the GOES-R baseline products.
 The operational RII is provided to NHC in a text format via an ftp process from the NCEP IBM computer system located in Maryland.
 The experimental RII will be provided in a similar format via ftp from CIRA (ftp://rammftp.cira.colostate.edu/demaria/NHCPG/).
-A quantitative evaluation of the product will be performed by CIRA and RAMMB following the season.
+A quantitative evaluation of the product will be performed by CIRA and RAMMB following the 2012 season in coordination with NHC.